 Our 53’ Working Harbor Steam Tug Full Hull model is unique as it was designed for easy assembly and no model ship building skills are required.
-This full-hull model has a resin hull with bulwarks and planking cast in.
+This full-hull model has a one piece resin hull with bulwarks and planking cast in.
 It has a brass photo etched pilothouse and deckhouse.
 Pewter castings to finish off a handsome little tug boat.
 We sincerely hope you enjoy it and that it brings further realism to your layout sitting high and dry in the boat yard for repair or storage, on the rail awaiting a bottom cleaning or gives you pleasure just looking at it on your mantle or bookcase.
 Great addition to your boatyard rail.
 We also offer this kit in the waterline version if you’d like one tied up at the dock as well – see our H125-HO waterline kit.

 Boiler, steam/coal fired.

 Actual Size: Length: 7-1/4”, Width: 2-1/8”

 The above specifications – Some of the above info is fact-some are historic assumptions

 More Information: Sea Going Vessels, their captains and crews, have long captured man’s attention.
 The whole arena of ocean and large lake activities seem to be a statement of capitalism, perseverance, and risk taking.
 We are captured by the events, tales, and legends fostered by vessels on the large bodies of water.